Are you a big fan of anime figures? Or are you looking for a big anime event in Tokyo?

 Buying scales, thinking you’re playing with the big boys?
-Well pick up a paint brush and modeling cement cause now you’re playing with the huge boys.
+Well pick up a paintbrush and modelling cement cause now you’re playing with the huge boys.

 What can I expect from the company showcase area?

-You can walk around all day looking for your favorite figure companies’ booths, taking photos, and buying merch.
+You can walk around all day looking for your favourite figure companies’ booths, taking photos, and buying merch.

 See prototypes in person before they’re released and see if the prototypes you’re waiting on from the last show have been painted yet.

 New figures themselves aren’t usually for sale as one might expect, though smaller goods are.